 Dissolution of a Partnership

-Dissolution of a partnership is always complex, more so if the partners are in dispute.
-We guide you through the process and preserve value.
+Dissolving a business partnership is always complex, more so if the partners are in dispute.
+We guide you through the process and how to preserve value.

 1. By agreement

-It is simple if the partnership agreement describes how the partnership will be dissolved.
+Most partnership agreements will include clauses and procedures for the partnership to be dissolved.
 The partners must comply with the agreement.

 Often there is a clause in the partnership agreement requiring less than a 100% vote to dissolve the partnership.
 If there isn’t such a clause, then all partners, unanimously, at the same time, must agree to dissolve the partnership.